 In severe cases, the fluid retention can become extensive.
 Fluid may accumulate in the lower back, the arms, in the tummy (abdominal) cavity (where it is called ascites), genitals, or in the chest between the lungs and the chest wall (pleural effusion).
 Ascites can cause tummy pain and discomfort due to distension.
 Pleural effusions may cause chest pain and breathlessness.

 The main reason why fluid leaks out from the blood vessels and into the body's tissues with nephrotic syndrome is because of a low level of protein in the blood.
 As protein is lost from the body in the urine, the body makes more protein in the liver which passes into the bloodstream.
 However, in time the amount made by the liver cannot keep up with the amount lost by the leaky kidneys and so the blood level of protein goes down.
 If the blood level of protein is low then fluid tends to leak out of the blood vessels into the body tissues.
 (Protein and other chemicals in the blood exert an osmotic pressure which tends to pull fluid into the blood vessels.
 If the concentration of protein reduces, the osmotic pressure reduces and fluid leaks out.)

 Note: nephrotic syndrome is just one cause of fluid retention.
 There are other causes of fluid retention.
 For example, heart failure is the most common cause of fluid retention, especially in older people.

-Other symptoms that may develop include:
+Other symptoms that may develop due to nephrotic syndrome include: